Stress Versus Depression

 - Allow yourself some grace and kindness in your thoughts

-Learning about the difference between stress and depression can help people track their symptoms and be better prepared when they speak with a doctor.
+Learning about the difference between stress and depression can help people track their symptoms and be better prepared when speaking with a doctor.

-For some people, there is a very thin line between the effects of stress and battling depression.
-If there’s any question at all, seek help.
+For some people, there is a thin line between the effects of stress and battling depression.
+If there’s any question at all, seek professional help.

 Even if it’s not depression, counseling is an effective way to develop tools and resilience for dealing with life’s emotional twists and turns.